Reputation and Rejections

 You manually add the address to the list

-While an email address is active on the Rejection Blacklist, emails to the address will be given a state of
+While an email address is active on the Rejection Denylist, emails to the address will be given a state of

 rejected and Mailchimp Transactional won’t try to deliver them.
 This helps prevent sending emails to an email address that is no longer valid or having temporary issues, or to a recipient who doesn’t wish to receive emails from you.

-The length of a rejection depends on the type: soft bounces expire after 24 hours, hard bounces after seven days, unsubscribes and spam complaints after a year, and addresses manually added to the Rejection Blacklist never expire.
-After a rejection expires, if an email is sent to the address, Mailchimp Transactional will attempt to deliver the message — but subsequent bounces, spam complaints, or unsubscribes will result in the address being added to the rejection list for a longer period of time.
+The length of a rejection depends on the type: soft bounces expire after 24 hours, hard bounces after seven days, unsubscribes and spam complaints after a year, and addresses manually added to the Rejection Denylist never expire.
+After a rejection expires, if an email is sent to the address, Mailchimp Transactional will attempt to deliver the message—but subsequent bounces, spam complaints, or unsubscribes will result in the address being added to the rejection list for a longer period of time.

 Note: A reject with the reason